-- 1. Superbike class motorcycles must be based on production street motorcycles (see exception at Q-6).
+- Superbike class motorcycles must be based on production street motorcycles (see exception at Q-6).
 All modifications are allowed subject to the detailed specifications within this section.
 Motorcycles that do not have a comparable model available in the United States shall move up one displacement class. - Factory racing equipment (motorcycles or parts designed expressly for racing) is allowed in this class, provided that the combination of both engine and chassis parts are NOT used together.
 Aftermarket and factory high-performance parts are allowed without limit. - 3.
 The following equipment regulations must be adhered to: - a.
 All modifications must be made in a safe and workmanlike manner. - b.
 Any type of safe tire may be used in this class. - c.
 The machine must be a two-wheeled motorcycle with the engine placed between the front and rear wheels. - d.
 The majority of the front wheel, with the exception of the tire, must be visible from either side. - e.
 The front fender may be extended to the front axle, in front of the fork assembly, covering a maximum of 50 degrees of arc. - f.
 There must be no streamlining with the exception of a front fender, forward of a line drawn vertically from the front axle. - g.
 There must be no streamlining, other than a seat or tail section, to the rear of a line drawn vertically from the rear axle. - h.
 If a streamlined seat or tail section is used, it cannot extend beyond a vertical line drawn from the rear edge of the rear tire. - i.
 The rear wheel, with the exception of the tire, must be clearly visible for 180 degrees of arc from the rear of such a line with the machine unladen. - j.
-It must be possible to see the rider completely, in the normal riding position, from either side and from above, and the riders outline from the rear. - k.
-The use of any transparent material to avoid the application of the rules above is prohibited. - I. Alternators may be removed. - m.
-Gas tanks must be constructed and mounted in a safe and workmanlike manner. - n.
-Gas tank vent lines (where installed) must have a device that prevents the escape of gasoline. - o.
-Exhaust pipes, mufflers and expansion chambers must be securely bolted to the frame. - p.
+It must be possible to see the rider completely, in the normal riding position, from either side and from above, and the riders outline from the rear. - The use of any transparent material to avoid the application of the rules above is prohibited. - I. Alternators may be removed. - Gas tanks must be constructed and mounted in a safe and workmanlike manner. - Gas tank vent lines (where installed) must have a device that prevents the escape of gasoline. - Exhaust pipes, mufflers and expansion chambers must be securely bolted to the frame. - p.
 The discharge end of the exhaust pipe may not extend beyond the rear edge of the rear tire, or point in any such way to create dust or interfere with the vision of another rider. - q.
 All fairings must be mounted at a minimum of three mounting points and in a safe and workmanlike manner. - 4.
 No turbochargers, superchargers or blowers are allowed unless OEM. - 5.
 The Superbike classes will consist of: - a.
-Lightweight Superbike - I Up to 450cc four-stroke multi-cylinder - II.
-Up to 680cc four-stroke twin-cylinder - III.
-Up to 905 cc air-cooled four-stroke twin-cylinder - IV.
-Open displacement single-cylinder
+Ultra Lightweight Superbike - I. Up to 300cc liquid-cooled four-stroke twin-cylinder - A. Over 250cc motorcycles: no fuel system or exhaust modifications allowed - II.
+Up to 450cc liquid-cooled four-stroke single-cylinder